mui/material-ui/docs/pages/blog/making-customizable-components.md

 This component allows you to manage data by applying sorting, filtering, editing, exporting, and many other _-ings_.

-To give you an idea of how complex this component can get, let's look at an example of a feature request for the `DataGrid` and see what problems arise when we try to "just" add a prop:
+To give you an idea of how complex this component can get, let's look at an example of a feature request for the `DataGrid` and think about how we could address it:

 :::info
 **[DataGrid] Sorting column options by alphabetical order**

-When I open the filterPanel, the input listing the names of the columns is sorted according to column position.
+When I open the filter panel, the input listing the names of the columns is sorted according to column position.
-I would like to sort it by alphabetical order.
+I would like to be able to sort it by alphabetical order.

 <img src="/static/blog/making-customizable-components/issueScreenshot.png" style="width: 796px; margin-top: 16px; margin-bottom: 8px;" alt="Screen shot of the filter panel with column selector un sorted" />
 :::